table

 Given a list where all elements are strings or numbers,

-returns the string list[i]..sep..list[i+1] ... sep..list[j]
+returns the string list[i]..sep..list[i+1] ... sep..list[j].

-The default value for sep
+The default value for sep is the empty string,

-the default for i
+the default for i is 1,

-and the default for j
+and the default for j is #list.

-, returns the empty string.
+If i is greater than j, returns the empty string.

 table.insert (list, [pos,] value)

-Inserts element value
+Inserts element value at position pos in list,

 shifting up the elements

-list[pos], list[pos+1], ..., list[#list]
+list[pos], list[pos+1], ..., list[#list].

-The default value for pos
+The default value for pos is #list+1,

-so that a call table.insert(t,x)
+so that a call table.insert(t,x) inserts x at the end

-of the list t
+of the list t.

 table.move (a1, f, e, t [,a2])

-Moves elements from the table a1
+Moves elements from the table a1 to the table a2,

 performing the equivalent to the following